ratepay/magento2-module/README.md

 ````

 ## Changelog

+### Version 1.2.6 - Released 2021-07-21
+* Added config option for street line usage
+* Added an info box to the frontend when order will be created in sandbox mode and to the backend when sandbox mode was used for selected order.
+* Fixed a problem in Magento 2.4.0+ with validation on payment selection on frontend

 ### Version 1.2.5 - Released 2021-04-19
 * Refactored capture-, refund- and cancel-mechanisms to use the mage-core way through the payment model instead of custom event triggers